lspope/capstone/README.md

 ![topics for southeast positive tweets](./images/SE_neg_topics.png)

+# Topics Deep Dive
+I wanted to take a closer look at the Topics modeled by LDA.
+Using the pyLDAvis tool, I created interactive visualizations for various topic sets.
+To experiment for yourself, go to [Topic Visualization with pyLDAvis](https://nbviewer.jupyter.org/github/lspope/capstone/blob/main/code/demo_topic_viz.ipynb?flush_cache=false) to explore the topics detected across the US and within each US geographic Region.

 # Sentiment Classifer Modeling
 In the [Model Experimentation Notebook](./code/model_playground.ipynb), I trained three different multiclass classifers (RandomForest, SGDClassifier, and LinearSCV).
 I used weighted F1 score as the performance metric, and ultimately selected the LinearSVC model for further tuning.